momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 # Sorted set collections

-A sorted set in Momento Cache is a collection of unique elements with a value (string, byte[], etc.) and score (signed double 64-bit float) pair.
+A sorted set in Momento Cache is a collection of unique elements with a value (String, Byte[], etc.) and score (signed double 64-bit float) pair.
 The elements in the item are ordered by the score.

 ## Sorted set methods